+The Layers pane appears.
 There are three group layers on the map, two of which contain additional data layers.

 Familiarizing yourself with the data is helpful because it will help you decide which elements to add later.
 Elements primarily provide a numerical view of your data and can be configured in multiple ways, including charts, graphs, counters, and lists.

 - On the Contents toolbar, click Create app and click Dashboards.

 The new dashboard inherits the title and tags of the original map.
 To ensure that your dashboard is given a unique name in your ArcGIS Online organization, you'll add your initials.

 - In the Create new dashboard window, for Title, add your initials to the end of the default name.

 - Leave the summary and tags unchanged and click Create dashboard.